Mike Curb: Music

 Curb served as chairman of the Inaugural Youth Concert for President Richard Nixon's second term on January 20, 1973.
-He enlisted many artists from MGM records as well as others to perform for the historic event.
-Solomon Burke, The Mob, Jimmy Osmond, Tommy Roe, Ray Stevens, The Sylvers, The Don Costa Orchestra, and Laurie Lea Schaefer were on the stage for the young audience.
+He enlisted many artists from MGM Records as well as others to perform for the historic event.
+Solomon Burke, the Mob, Jimmy Osmond, Tommy Roe, Ray Stevens, the Sylvers, the Don Costa Orchestra, and Laurie Lea Schaefer were on the stage for the young audience.
 He served as emcee for the program.

 In 2021, Fisk Jubilee Singers won Grammy awards for Celebrating Fisk!
-(The 150th Anniversary Album) under Best Roots Gospel Album category.
-The album was produced under the label of Curb Records, under the auspices of Curb and Paul Kwami, of which Mike Curb and Paul Kwami won a GRAMMY Award.
+(The 150th Anniversary Album) under the Best Roots Gospel Album category.
+The album was produced for Curb Records: Mike Curb and Paul Kwami won a Grammy Award.

+Curb Records marked its 60th anniversary in 2023, with Mike Curb still at the helm.
+Over the years, Curb Records has been home to Wynonna Judd, Tim McGraw, LeAnn Rimes, Hal Ketchum, Hank Williams Jr., the Judds, Lyle Lovett, Natalie Grant, Ray Stevens, Rodney Atkins, Jo Dee Messina, Sawyer Brown, Lee Brice, Dylan Scott, Hannah Ellis, Harper Grace and For King & Country.

 MGM anti-drug controversy

+In 1970, Billboard reported that Curb, as president of MGM Records, fired 18 acts for what Curb believed was their promotion of hard drugs in their songs.
+Curb said, "Drug groups are the cancer of the industry.
+Their effect on young people who are their fans or followers is devastating.
+When they appear smashed out of their minds and describe musically a great experience they had on LSD, they are glorifying hard drugs.
+I credit hard drug record acts with hundreds and hundreds of new young drug users."

-In 1969 Mike Curb merged his company with MGM and became President of MGM Records at the age of 24.
-Curb has always disputed that any acts were dropped from MGM for only drug-related reasons, nevertheless, in 1970, Billboard reported that "MGM Records president Mike Curb has dropped 18 acts who, in his opinion, promote and exploit hard drugs through music."
+Curb has always disputed that any acts were dropped from MGM only for drug-related reasons.
 Billboard reported that Curb was alarmed by the drug-related deaths of Janis Joplin, Jimi Hendrix, and Alan Wilson of Canned Heat.
-Among the musicians incorrectly thought to be included in the purge were The Velvet Underground and Frank Zappa's group The Mothers of Invention; however, Zappa spoke out against drug use throughout his career and, by early 1969, had fulfilled his MGM/Verve contract and moved to his own Bizarre Records label, distributed by Warner Bros.
-The Velvet Underground had already left the label by then to sign with Atlantic Records, who released their fourth studio album Loaded.
+Among the musicians incorrectly thought to be included in the purge were the Velvet Underground and Frank Zappa's group the Mothers of Invention.
+Zappa spoke out against drug use throughout his career and, by early 1969, had fulfilled his MGM/Verve contract and moved to his own Bizarre Records label, distributed by Warner Bros.
+The Velvet Underground had already left the label by then to sign with Atlantic Records, who released their fourth studio album, Loaded.
 Also, when Eric Burdon, who was an advocate of psychedelics, dared Curb to release him from his contract although he was his biggest selling artist, Curb acquiesced.
 Burdon also launched a campaign—by distributing bumper stickers—called Curb the Clap.

 Curb claimed industry support, and the record company official he cited was Bill Gallagher, the president of Paramount Records.
 Columbia Records president Clive Davis said Curb was "grandstanding", and that his anti-drug stance had made him "a minor hero of the Nixon administration."
 In 1997, Curb stated the affair had happened at a time when "you were considered a freak if you spoke out against drugs."